Peternator7/strum/README.md

 # Compatibility

-Strum is compatible with versions of rustc >= 1.31.0.
-That's the earliest version of stable rust that supports impl trait.
+Strum is compatible with versions of rustc >= 1.32.0.
 Pull Requests that improve compatibility with older versions are welcome, but new feature work will focus on the current version of rust with an effort to avoid breaking compatibility with older versions.

 # Including Strum in Your Project